EdinburghTravel Guide

 Edinburgh travel tips

-Make sure your vacation goes smoothly by picking up some Edinburgh travel tips.
+Make sure your holiday goes smoothly by picking up some Edinburgh travel tips.
 While there are many similarities between Australia and the UK, there are also some subtle differences.
-Things like remembering to check plug adapters (you’ll definitely need one) or sorting out visas can slip your mind in all the vacation excitement.
+Things like remembering to check plug adapters (you’ll definitely need one) or sorting out visas can slip your mind in all the holiday excitement.
 One thing you won’t need are vaccinations.
 While it’s always good to check with your doctor that you’re in good health before you travel, you shouldn’t need any extra jabs.
 As in Australia, tap water and ice are all fine to consume straight from the tap.
-As far as vacation admin goes, there’s minimal preparation required.
+As far as holiday admin goes, there’s minimal preparation required.

 Australian residents don't need to organise UK visas before travel.
 If you visit Edinburgh for six months or less as a tourist (this includes visiting friends and family) then you simply show your valid Australian passport at the UK border control.
 Planning to work or study?
 Then you may need to apply for a different, non-tourist visa.
 Check the UK Government's website for current visa requirements before you depart.